HL7/PDDI-CDS/pages/_includes/start.md

 ##### Action
 {:.no_toc}

 The `Action` element provides the specific action(s) and associated information.
-Only one action can be taken for each group, which is reflected by the Card actions where the user can only select one.
+Only one action can be taken for each group, which is reflected by the Card actions where the user can only select one action per suggestion.
 ~~~
 "condition": [
               {